DIALECTICAL BEHAVIOR THERAPY (DBT)

 NCFWC offers DBT Skills Groups for Young Adults using the Adult Skills Manual to teach Emotion Regulation, Distress Tolerance, Interpersonal Effectiveness and Mindfulness skills.
 We also offer DBT Skills Groups for Adolescents (DBT-A)in a multi-family format also known as “Family DBT” meaning one or both parents or caregivers attend group alongside the adolescent learning the same skills sometimes in the same room and sometimes in separate parent and teen subgroups.
 The DBT-A Skills Groups teaches the additional Walking the Middle Path Module.

 DBT Skills Groups aim to increase client capabilities by teaching techniques and reviewing assigned practice homework to reinforce learning.
-At NCFWC, we offer DBT Skills Groups for those enrolled in Comprehensive DBT (DBT Group - Comprehensive) as well as a DBT Skills Groups for those wanting to learn the techniques as part of another type of treatment plan, typically for less severe difficulties (DBT Group - Skills Only).
+At NCFWC, we offer DBT Skills Groups for those enrolled in Comprehensive DBT as well as for those seeking only DBT Skills who are not enrolled in our Comprehensive DBT Program.
+The latter are typically those wanting to learn the skills as part of another type of treatment plan, typically for less severe difficulties.

 Questions about then enrollment process?
 Click here.